-- 75.Flexibility of payments is closely interlinked with loss absorbency: non-cumulative cancellation of the payment of coupons/dividends in stressed situations increases the capacity of the instrument to absorb losses on an on-going basis. - 76.On an ongoing basis, the instruments must permit an institution to preserve cash by not paying out coupons/dividends if the financial situation of the institution requires it, without the risk of investors invoking default and triggering legal insolvency. - 77.
+75.Flexibility of payments is closely interlinked with loss absorbency: noncumulative cancellation of the payment of coupons/dividends in stressed situations increases the capacity of the instrument to absorb losses on an ongoing basis.

+- 76.On an ongoing basis, the instruments must permit an institution to preserve cash by not paying out coupons/dividends if the financial situation of the institution requires it, without risk of investors invoking default and triggering legal insolvency. - 77.
 Therefore, the conditions of the instrument must enable the institution to cancel coupons/dividend payments, when necessary, on a non-cumulative basis.
-The institution must assess at any time, and therefore have discretion to decide, whether it is able to pay coupons/dividend based on its financial situation.
+The institution must assess at any time and therefore have discretion to decide whether it is able to pay coupons/dividend based on its financial situation.
 Any coupon or distribution not paid by the issuer is forfeited and no longer due and payable by the issuer.
-Also, the institution must have full access to the waived payment. - 78.
-Payments of coupons or dividends on hybrids can only be paid out of distributable items as defined under national law.
+Also, the institution must have full access to the waived payment. - 78.Payments of coupons or dividends on hybrids can only be paid out of distributable items.